“If the wind will not serve, take to the oars.”

-If you’re like me, there are days (weeks/months/years) when it seems like there is simply no wind in the sails.
-In those moments, it feels like the environment isn’t “working with me” to propel me to the place I want to be.
-This “lack of wind” isn’t usually that major (all things consider), but it’s the little annoyances that steal my focus and send my morale adrift.
-In fact, if I’m not careful, the drag of dealing with a broken car, a sinus infection, or the pile of laundry causes me to lose perspective on how truly blessed I am to have a car, typically good health, and enough clothes to cause a pile of laundry.
+If I’m not careful, the drag of dealing with a broken car, a sinus infection, or the pile of laundry causes me to lose perspective on how truly blessed I am to have a car, typically good health, and enough clothes to cause a pile of laundry.

-You know the type of person I’m talking about.
-They are …
+You know the type – they are …

 - the people who slap you upside the noggin and tell you to suck it up.
-They rattle your cage and remind you that you’ve got A, B, and C going for you (and they will keep reminding until they get to X, Y, and Z, if they need to).
+They rattle your cage and remind you how A, B, and C are going for you (and they will keep up the list until they get to X, Y, and Z, if they need to)

-- the sibling who thinks you hung the moon…and isn’t slow to tell you that.
+- the sibling who thinks you hung the moon…and is quick to say so

-- the one who randomly emails you to say good morning and that you are appreciated.
+- the one who randomly emails to say good morning and you are appreciated

 - the colleague who has a kind word of thanks for your contribution to the team.